-Good welding joints can be obtained by using gas welding, manual arc welding, submerged arc automatic welding, gas shielded welding and other methods to weld low carbon steel.
+Low-carbon steel can be effectively welded using gas welding, manual arc welding, submerged arc automatic welding, gas-shielded welding, and other techniques to produce high-quality welding joints.

-When the joint stiffness is large and the surrounding temperature is low, the workpiece shall be preheated to 100~150℃ to avoid cracks.
+If the joint stiffness is high, and the surrounding temperature is low, preheating the workpiece to 100~150℃ is necessary to prevent cracking.

 How to weld medium carbon steel?

-It can be welded by gas welding, manual arc welding and gas shielded welding.
+Medium-carbon steel can be welded using gas welding, manual arc welding, and gas-shielded welding methods.

-Welding materials shall be welding rods with good crack resistance such as junction 506 and junction 507.
+To prevent cracking, it is recommended to use welding rods with excellent crack resistance, such as junction 506 and junction 507.

 How to weld aluminum and aluminum alloy?

-At present, AC argon arc welding is widely used to weld aluminum and aluminum alloy, because it has concentrated heat, beautiful weld, small deformation, argon protection and can prevent slag inclusion and pores.
+Currently, AC argon arc welding is widely used to weld aluminum and aluminum alloy due to its concentrated heat, ability to produce beautiful welds with minimal deformation, argon protection, and prevention of slag inclusion and pores.

 How to weld titanium and titanium alloys?

-Therefore, oxygen acetylene gas welding, manual arc welding or other gas shielded welding can not be used for titanium and titanium alloys, but argon arc welding, vacuum electron beam welding and contact welding can only be used.
+As a result, oxygen-acetylene gas welding, manual arc welding, or other gas shielded welding methods cannot be used for titanium and its alloys.
+Instead, welding techniques like argon arc welding, vacuum electron beam welding, and contact welding are recommended.